alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 We need to update our Lambda Function code to tell DynamoDB to read from our local DynamoDB service:

-> You have to use your specific docker endpoint
+> You have to use your specific Docker endpoint
 {: .prompt-info }

 ``` javascript